All Blog Posts

 The heart of our agency is our camaraderie, our friendship, our culture.
 When the doors shut at Cube HQ, it seemed our culture would be another casualty of the lighting fast changes happening around the world.

 That hasn’t been the case.
 Operations have quickly adapted and found a way to make our culture transcend and unite every single employee from their individual computers.
 There are very real and obvious ways that companies can maintain their culture across countries even more easily.
-Here are some ways we have been making sure our culture is alive and well
+Here are some ways we have been making sure our culture is alive and well.

 Other companies that have remained cognizant of employees well-being include Forbes.
 The publication quickly recognised that these were trying times and mental health was of the utmost importance.
 So they made sure resources, such as counselling, outreach and information, were readily available to the employees that needed it.